 Greetings of peace this Advent season!

-Below you will find a short reflection for today, Epiphany Sunday.
+Below you will find a short reflection for today, the Fourth Sunday of Advent.
 We encourage you to share this reflection by forwarding this email to others who you think might appreciate it.
-This is the final reflection for the Advent-Christmas season.
-We hope that these reflections have deepened your experience of the season.

 To read this entire reflection, click here.